eslint/eslint/docs/src/rules/no-restricted-imports.md

 #### group

-Alternatively you can use this object property which is an array to specify the `gitignore-style` patterns for restricting modules.
-Custom messages can also be specified like `paths`.
+The `patterns` array can also include objects.
+The `group` property is used to specify the `gitignore`-style patterns for restricting modules and the `message` property is used to specify a custom message.

-This is a required property if you are using object options inside the `patterns` array:
+The `group` property is required property when using objects inside the `patterns` array.

 ```json
 "no-restricted-imports": ["error", {